 Hugh Mangeya is a Lecturer in the Department of English and Communication at Midlands State University, Zimbabwe.
 He is the Editor of The Dyke (Journal of the Midlands State University).
 His major research interests lie in alternative mediation with a specific focus on how citizens in Zimbabwe have appropriated graffiti and the social media as mediascapes for speaking back to power.
 He has published a number of journal articles and book chapters with accredited publishers.

 Ernest Jakaza is a Senior Lecturer in the Department of English and Communication at Midlands State University, Zimbabwe.
 He has published an edited book, a number of book chapters and journal articles with accredited publishers.
-Has research interests in discourse analysis, political discourse, argumentation, appraisal discourse.
+His research interests include discourse analysis, political discourse, argumentation and appraisal discourse.